The Church of the Flying Spaghetti Monster, after having existed in secrecy for hundreds of years, came into the mainstream just a few years ago*.

-A: This is something I think about constantly and it keeps me up at night.
+A: This is something I think about a lot.
 I sometimes wonder what the Church of Scientology — or lets say the Mormon Church looked like 5 years after Joseph Smith transcribed the scriptures out of the hat with the seer stones.
 What worries me is that right now I can be pretty sure there aren’t a lot of dogmatic nutty FSM people around, but what about in 20 years?
 What about in 50 years?
 What about when someone figures out a way to make money out of this and turns it into some new age spiritual enlightenment thing.
 There are billions of Christians who are crazy serious about their religion who don’t necessarily believe the things in the Bible actually happened.
 So .. yes, I do worry where FSM will go.
-My hope is it continues to be a positive force in the world.
-We will need to keep an eye on it for sure.
+I think the best we can do is work to instill in the Church positive values that will keep us on a straight path.

 Q: How do Pastafarians believe our world was created?

 A: We believe the Flying Spaghetti Monster created the world much as it exists today, but for reasons unknown made it appear that the universe is billions of years old (instead of thousands) and that life evolved into its current state (rather than created in its current form).
 Every time a researcher carries out an experiment that appears to confirm one of these “scientific theories” supporting an old earth and evolution we can be sure that the FSM is there, modifying the data with his Noodly Appendage.
 We don’t know why He does this but we believe He does, that is our Faith.

 Q: To what extent do Pastafarians need evidence to support their beliefs?
 What is considered valid evidence, and why are some religious ideas lacking evidence believed more widely than others?
 Why is Christianity more widely accepted than Pastafarianism?